A Formal gatekeeper Framework for Safe Dual Control with Active Exploration: Theoretical guarantees

 \begin{theorem} Let $t_0<t_1<\cdots<t_k\cdots$ be the commit times and let $p_k^{\Omega\mathrm{com}}$ denote the tube committed at $t_k$ (Def.~\ref{def:commit}).

-Define the solution as the set of committed tubes \eqn{ p^\Omega_{\mathrm{sol}}=\{\,p_0^{\Omega\mathrm{com}},\,p_1^{\Omega\mathrm{com}},\,\cdots,\,p_k^{\Omega\mathrm{com}}\, \cdots\}. } Assume $J^{\mathrm{back}}_0\le B$.
+Define the solution as the set of committed tubes \eqn{ p^\Omega_{\mathrm{sol}}=\{\,p_0^{\Omega\mathrm{com}},\,p_1^{\Omega\mathrm{com}},\,\cdots,\,p_k^{\Omega\mathrm{com}}\, \cdots\}. } Assume $J_{\mathrm{back}}^0\le B$.
 At each $t_k$, generate valid pairs (Def.~\ref{def:valid_pair}), form the budget–feasible set $F_j^c$ given in~\eqref{eq:feasible-set}, and commit per Def.~\ref{def:commit}.
-If the system tracks each committed tube, then $p^\Omega_{\mathrm{sol}}(t)\in S(t)$ for all $t\in[t_0,t_f]$ and $J\big(p^\Omega_{\mathrm{sol}}\big)\le B$. \end{theorem}
+If the system tracks each committed tube, then $p^\Omega_{\mathrm{sol}}(t)\in \overline{S}(t)$ for all $t\in[t_0,t_f]$ and $J\big(p^\Omega_{\mathrm{sol}}\big)\le B$. \end{theorem}

-\begin{proof} The argument follows from \cite{agrawal2024gatekeeper} by induction.
-At each $t_k$, the committed trajectory is either (i) the conservative RCI tube, or (ii) the informative member of a valid pair, which is tube-safe on $[t_k,t_{k+1}]$ and rejoins a robust tube at $t_{k+1}$; concatenation preserves safety.
-Budget feasibility is checked against the previous backup on $[t_k,t_f]$: \eqn{ J_k^{\mathrm{exec}} + J_k^{\mathrm{back}} + \Delta J_i \;\le\; B, \quad \Delta J_i = J^{\mathrm{info}}_i - J^{\mathrm{cons}}_i . } By \cref{prop:pred_upper_bound}, uncertainty at $t_{k+1}$ is no larger than predicted; by \cref{assump:mono-tube-cost}, the recomputed backup on $[t_{k+1},t_f]$ is no more expensive than the one used in the check.
-Hence the realized cost (sum of informative segment and updated backup) never exceeds the bound; if no informative candidate is feasible, the conservative tube is committed and the budget does not increase.
-After the final commit the robot remains on the last tube to $t_f$, so the solution is safe and satisfies $J(p^\Omega_{\mathrm{sol}})\le B$. \end{proof}
+\begin{proof} The argument follows by induction, adapting the reasoning in \cite{agrawal2024gatekeeper}.
+At each decision time $t_k$, the committed trajectory is either (i) the conservative RCI tube, or (ii) the informative element of a valid pair.
+In the latter case, the informative trajectory is tube-safe on $[t_k,t_{k+1}]$ and is guaranteed to rejoin a robust tube at $t_{k+1}$.
+By construction, concatenation of tube-safe trajectories preserves safety over time.
+Budget feasibility is verified at time $t_k$ against the backup defined on $[t_k,t_f]$ by defining the feasible set~\eqref{eq:feasible-set}.
+By \cref{assump:mono-tube-cost}, the backup recomputed at $t_{k+1}$ is no more expensive than the backup used in the feasibility check at $t_k$.
+Therefore, the cost of the planned trajectories, given by the sum of the committed informative segment and the subsequently applied backup, does not exceed the prescribed budget.
+If no informative candidate satisfies the feasibility condition, the conservative tube is selected, in which case the accumulated cost does not increase.
+Beyond the last decision time, the system evolves along the terminal tube until $t_f$, yielding a solution that satisfies \eqn{ p^\Omega_{\mathrm{sol}}(t) \in \mathcal \overline{S}(t), \quad \forall t \in [t_0,t_f], \quad J\left(p^\Omega_{\mathrm{sol}}\right) \le B . } \end{proof}